hybridgroup/cylon/README.markdown

 LED once per second.

-The example requires that the Arduino have the Firmata sketch installed; which can be obtained either through the Ardunio IDE or the `cylon arduino upload firmata` command available in [cylon-cli](#cli).
+The example requires that the Arduino have the Firmata sketch installed; which can be obtained either through the Ardunio IDE or the `gort arduino upload firmata` command available in [gort](http://gort.io).

 ```javascript
 var Cylon = require('cylon');